M2TeamArchived/NSudo/Manual/UserManual.md

 Please use https://github.com/Thdub/NSudo_Installer for context menu management.

 PS:
-    1. All NSudo command arguments is case-insensitive.
+    1. All NSudo Launcher command arguments is case-insensitive.
     2. You can use the "/" or "--" override "-" and use the "=" override ":" in
        the command line parameters.
 For example, "/U:T" and "-U=T" are equivalent.
-    3. To ensure the best experience, NSudoC does not support context menu.
+    3. To ensure the best experience, NSudoLC does not support context menu.

 Example:
     If you want to run Command Prompt with TrustedInstaller, enable all privileges and the default Integrity Level.
-        NSudo -U:T -P:E cmd
+        NSudoL -U:T -P:E cmd
 ```

-Example：If you want to run Command Prompt with TrustedInstaller, enable all
+Example: If you want to run Command Prompt with TrustedInstaller, enable all
 privileges and the default Integrity Level:

 > NSudo -U:T -P:E cmd